 Take this vinyl Bluetooth speaker from Uncommon Goods.
 It needed $10000 for its project to be in full swing.
 13 Days of the crowdfunding project is left to go and already over $10000 been pledged towards the project.

 You can see the design from Kickstarter here.
-Take a look at the speaker below:
+They ended up raising just over $11000.

 It goes to show you that people love novelty items, things that look different and that no one else owns.
 It’s probably the same with the Spinbox, a cardboard built-it-yourself record player.
 The idea seems strange, novel and maybe even unpractical, but that’s precisely the reason it will sell.

 The speaker is created by Jeff who has been making products from old vinyl records for over ten years.
-Jeff upcycles a lot of goods.
-I believe it’s a very cool notion, the fact that he reuses old products and creates something unique from it.
-It’s very much like the previous artist, Frederick; we talked about that creates portraits.
+It follows a very similar trend to that of Frederick from Vinyl Pop Art.